Marauders (2016 film)

 Marauders is a 2016 American crime film directed by Steven C. Miller and written by Michael Cody and Chris Sivertson.
 The film stars Christopher Meloni, Bruce Willis, Dave Bautista, and Adrian Grenier.
 Meloni plays an FBI agent investigating a series of brutal bank robberies that seem to be personally targeting a ruthless CEO played by Willis.
-Lionsgate Premiere released the film on July 1.
+Lionsgate Premiere released the film on July 1, 2016.

 Plot

-In Cincinnati, four masked robbers get away with $3 million in cash from Hubert National Bank after the crew's leader executes manager Steven Hutchinson point-blank.
+In Cincinnati, four masked robbers get away with $3 million in cash from Hubert National Bank after the crew's leader executes point-blank the manager, Steven Hutchinson.
 FBI Special Agent Jonathan Montgomery heads the joint robbery-homicide investigation with Cincinnati PD.
-Forensics techs find a print matched to a dead Army Ranger named TJ Jackson.
+Forensics techs find a print matched to a dead Army Ranger, TJ Jackson.
 According to the official report, in 2011, TJ's unit went rogue, capturing civilian Alexander Hubert to collect a ransom.
 The exchange went awry and Alexander and the Rangers were killed by a Special Forces team.
 TJ's body was never recovered.
 As the sole heir, Jeffrey Hubert, Alexander's brother, became president of Hubert International.
 By tracking the serial numbers, the FBI discovers the robbers donated the money to a City Mission charity fund.

 In a second heist at a different Hubert bank location, the robbers steal cash and the contents of personal safe deposit boxes belonging to Hubert and Ohio Senator Cook.
-David Dagley, a member of Hubert's security detail, is lured to the bank then stabbed to death in an ambush.
+David Dagley, a member of Hubert's security detail, is lured to the bank and then stabbed to death in an ambush.
 The killer leaves a bullet with TJ's fingerprint on it.
-Dagley was Commanding Officer of the Rangers who snatched Alexander Hubert but didn't take part in the ransom scheme.
+Dagley was Commanding Officer of the Rangers who snatched Alexander Hubert but did not take part in the ransom scheme.
 The getaway vehicle is discovered registered to TJ's brother, James.
 Montgomery receives photo evidence of an apparent homosexual affair between Hubert and Cook, and the robbers attempt to persuade Montgomery into investigating Hubert's corruption.
-Converging on the Main Branch for the third robbery, the gang surprise the FBI during an interview with Hubert.
+Converging on the Main Branch for the third robbery, the gang surprise Montgomery, who is escorted on his way out after an interview with Hubert.
 High-powered rifle firefights erupt across the lobby as the men engage in close quarters combat.
 One thief is killed, and the three others retreat into the downtown traffic.
 Victims Hutchinson and Dagley are found to be old members of an elite platoon with Cook.